-When you purchase a Series I bond, you pay the full face value of the bond itself.
-In other words, if you acquire a $5,000 face value I bond, you will pay $5,000.
-Likewise, if you invest in a $10,000 face value I bond, you will have to pay $10,000 in cash at the time you acquire it.
-This is true regardless of if you purchase physical paper I bonds or electronically registered I bonds through the United States Treasury Department website, TreasuryDirect.
+When you purchase a Series I savings bond, you pay the full face value of the bond itself.
+In other words, if you acquire a $5,000 face-value I bond, you will pay $5,000.
+This is true regardless of if you purchase paper I bond certificates or electronically registered I bonds through the United States Treasury Department website, TreasuryDirect.
+Paper bonds are sold in multiples of $50, $100, $200, $500, or $1,000.
+Electronic bonds can be purchased in any amount, down to the penny.

-According to the United States Treasury, I bonds increase in value on the first day of each month, and interest is compounded semiannually based upon the issue date of the specific I Bond.
-The I bond issue date is the month and year in which the financial institution through which you purchased your I Bond receives the full issue price of the bond.
+The I bond issue date is the month and year in which the financial institution through which you purchased your I bond receives the full issue price of the bond.

 How Long You Have to Hold I Bonds

 Series I savings bonds are not intended to be traded, but rather held as long-term investments.
-You cannot cash them in for at least 12 months after buying each I bond, and if you redeem the bonds before the 5 year anniversary of the purchase date, you will pay a penalty of three months' interest.
+You cannot cash them in for at least 12 months after buying each I bond, and if you redeem the bonds before the 5-year anniversary of the purchase date, you will pay a penalty of the last three months' interest.

 How I Bonds Are Taxed